 To address this challenge, we introduce Transformer-Progressive Mamba (T-PMambaSR), a lightweight SR architecture that effectively combines multi-level feature modeling.
-As illustrated at the top of Fig.~\ref{fig:motivation}, the design integrates standard window multi-head self-attention (MHSA) with two specialized state-space modules.
+As illustrated at the top of Fig.~\ref{fig:motivation}, the design integrates standard Window Multi-Head Self-Attention (W-MHSA) with two specialized state-space modules.
 First, the Window Scan Mamba Layer (WSML) enables both intra-window modeling and long-range inter-window interactions through multi-scale window scanning, progressively expanding the modeling windows and enriching the feature representation with multi-scale information.
 Subsequently, the Global Scan Mamba Layer (GSML) captures global image features from multiple directions via a computationally efficient multi-head mechanism, maintaining high performance without degradation.
 The MHSA → WSML → GSML framework forms a hierarchical network that incrementally expands the receptive field, effectively overcoming the locality constraints of window attention and ensuring smooth information flow across both local, regional, and global scales.

-Moreover, to mitigate the loss of high-frequency details in SR, we introduce an Adaptive High-Frequency Recovery Module (AHFRM).
+Moreover, to mitigate the loss of high-frequency details in SR, we introduce an Adaptive High-Frequency Refinement Module (AHFRM).
 Prior studies~\cite{li2023feature,xu2025fadpnet} have demonstrated that although Transformer- and Mamba-based architectures excel at capturing low-frequency information, they are inherently limited in modeling high-frequency representations.
 As features propagate through these low-pass-filter-like modules, high-frequency information is gradually attenuated.
-To address this issue, AHFRM utilizes a high-frequency filter that extracts high-frequency features from both the input and output of the Transformer–Mamba block.
+To address this issue, AHFRM employs a high-frequency filter to extract high-frequency features from both the input and output of the Transformer–Mamba block.
 The preserved pre-processed features are then used to guide the recovery of degraded post-processed content.
 By embedding high-frequency recovery into the network, our T-PMambaSR enhances the sharpness of SR images without compromising efficiency.

-Based on the above design of model architectures, as illustrated at the bottom of Fig.~\ref{fig:motivation}, our T-PMambaSR achieves highly efficient SR, offering favorable trade-offs among model size, reconstruction quality, and surpassing existing lightweight Transformer- and Mamba-based SR methods.
-In summary, the contributions of this paper are as follows:
+Based on the above model architectures, as illustrated at the bottom of Fig.~\ref{fig:motivation}, our T-PMambaSR achieves highly efficient SR, offering favorable trade-offs among model size and reconstruction quality.